franzageek/WinEFIMounter/README.md

 Yeah, I agree, that's not a lot of stuff whatsoever.
 But this is exactly the reason for which I decided to take **extra-precautions** and make the whole program **even safer**: at the end of the day it's just a simple script, and adding an extra part to prevent file loss shouldn't be too difficult.

 So here's what I did: the part where errors are most likely to occur is when flushing updated files back to the EFI.
-So I added an **ERRORLEVEL check** after the XCopy command.
-This means that if something goes wrong during the XCopy command the ERRORLEVEL value will be **different from 0**, making the program show this error screen:
+So I added an **`ERRORLEVEL` check** after the `XCopy` command.
+This means that if something goes wrong during the `XCopy` command the `ERRORLEVEL` value will be **different from 0**, making the program show this error screen:
 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/3d15b0ed-86b2-4eac-8f12-61955cf01613)

 This error will only occur if the destination directory cannot be found
 > The way I managed to test the error (just to check if everything was working fine) is by mounting and cloning the partition using WinEFIMounter, then unmounting it from outside WinEFIMounter and start flushing back the files with WinEFIMounter.
-This will restult in XCopy Error 4: Destination cannot be found.
+This will restult in `XCopy Error 4: Destination cannot be found`.

-I'm planning to add the same ERRORLEVEL check when cloning the files from the EFI to the destination folder, to check if the files have been successfully copied or if an error has occurred.
+I'm planning to add the same `ERRORLEVEL` check when cloning the files from the EFI to the destination folder, to check if the files have been successfully copied to the destination directory or if an error has occurred along the way.
 I'll do that in a future version.

 ## Credits
 The main reason I decided to create this program is the fact that there isn't ANY MountEFI VERSION FOR WINDOWS!
-I was trying to repair my Hackintosh EFI I accidentally fucked up with, and I was negatively surprised when I learned ther wasn't any MountEFI version for Windows.
+I was trying to repair my Hackintosh EFI I've _accidentally_ fucked up with, and I was negatively surprised when I learned ther wasn't any MountEFI version for Windows.
 So I did it my way, playing around with Diskpart.
 Then I created a script that could automatically mount the partition, and then slightly modified it to make WinEFIMounter.
 I hope that with WinEFIMounter you can save the time you would have spent downloading a 3rd-party program.
 I hope you find it useful.